 However, if the company is new and/or too smallish, banks and other financial institutions are usually not too confident that the business would grow profitable enough to pay their principal and interest.
 Thus, the absence of any historical performance and inability to provide collateral for secured loans pushes smaller businesses towards factoring

 Before availing factoring services, small businesses must double-check on the terms and additional fees.
 For instance, there are some factoring companies, who offer recourse factoring.
-Under this, if the customer fails to honour the invoice, then the business owner is liable for the outstanding.
+Under this arrangement, if the customer fails to honor the invoice, then the business owner is liable for the outstanding.

 If the borrowing company itself has good credit profile and the invoices they are looking to factor belongs to well-known reputable companies, some factoring companies might even offer non-disclosure factoring.

 This means that the lender can still make advance to borrower on invoices factored but do not have to disclose to the debtor that invoice is being factored.
 This will allow the borrowing company more space to manage their client’s billing and relationship instead of outsourcing collections to the factoring firm.

 In such non-disclosure factoring arrangement, the borrower will usually execute a deed of assignment of the receivables factored to the lender.
 The lender will then exercise their rights to the receivables if the borrower defaults on their repayment obligations.
 Factoring on disclosed basis however still remains as the norm.